struffel/PBR.ONE/docs/ParameterReference.md

 | `clayrender_enable`| Displays a clayrender (by disabling the color map)|`0` or `1`|

 ## `texture-tiling.html`
-This view shows a full PBR material on a preview object.
+This view shows individual texture maps in a tiled view.

 |Key|Description|Possible Values|
 | --- | --- | --- |